Dental Assistant Resume Example

 Active listening really matters.
 I answer questions in plain language and check that patients understand instructions-especially for post-op care or preventive routines.

-You want to build trust by showing empathy and respect.
+You want to build trust by showing empathy and respect, which is also important to emphasize in a cover letter.
 Over 85% of patients say good communication makes them more likely to return for future visits.

 I perform expanded functions like placing fillings, applying sealants, and taking impressions.
 State laws usually require specific certifications for these tasks.
 Always double-check local regulations.